api-platform/docs/admin/getting-started.md

 ### Using the Hydra Data Provider Directly with react-admin

-By default, the `HydraAdmin` component shipped with API Platform Admin will generate a convenient admin interface for every resources and every properties exposed by the API.
+By default, the `HydraAdmin` component shipped with API Platform Admin will generate a convenient admin interface for every resource and every propertie exposed by the API.
 But sometimes, you may prefer having full control over the generated admin.

-To do so, an alternative approach is [to configure every react-admin components manually](https://marmelab.com/react-admin/Tutorial.html) instead of letting the library generating it, but to still leverage the built-in Hydra [data provider](https://marmelab.com/react-admin/DataProviders.html):
+To do so, an alternative approach is [to configure every react-admin component manually](https://marmelab.com/react-admin/Tutorial.html) instead of letting the library generate them, but to still leverage the built-in Hydra [data provider](https://marmelab.com/react-admin/DataProviders.html):

 ```javascript
 // admin/src/App.js